-decision level (DL, $L_C$ ): The amount of a count or a count rate or the final instrument measurement of a quantity of analyte at or above which a decision is made that the analyte is definitely present.
-(HPS N13.30-1996)
+decision level (DL, L_C): The number of counts measured or final instrument measurement of a quantity of analyte at or above which a decision is made that the analyte is definitely present.
+(ANSI/HPS N13.30-2011)

 deposition fraction: The fraction of the amount of a material inhaled that is deposited in a particular region of the respiratory tract.
 For an aerosol, this fraction is a function of the aerodynamic or thermodynamic diameter.